tonymmm1/py-backup-script/README.md

 ### Instructions:

-1. Make sure Python3 is installed
+#### Step 1.
+Make sure Python3 is installed

-2. Look at hosts.example.toml and copy it to hosts.toml
+#### Step 2.
+Look at hosts.example.toml and copy it to hosts.toml

 ```
 cp hosts.example.toml hosts.toml
 ```

-3. Configure hosts.toml
+#### Step 3.
+Configure hosts.toml

 ```
 vim hosts.toml
 ```

-4. Make sure host that is running script has publickey permissions to remote host with defined user
+#### Step 4.
+Make sure host that is running script has publickey permissions to remote host with defined user

-5. Make sure remote user has sudo permissions for running any specified operation
+#### Step 5.
+Make sure remote user has sudo permissions for running any specified operation

 ### Usage: